-Porter Anderson is a career journalist and former diplomat whose news venues have included three of Time Warner’s CNN networks (CNN domestic, CNN International, and CNN.com); the Village Voice, Publishing Perspectives, The Bookseller, The FutureBook, Thought Catalog, the Dallas Times Herald, Dallas Observer, D Magazine, the Tampa Tribune, the Sarasota Herald-Tribune, and other media.
+Porter Anderson is a career journalist and former diplomat whose news venues have included three of AT&T Time Warner’s CNN networks (CNN domestic, CNN International, and CNN.com); the Village Voice; Publishing Perspectives; The Bookseller; The FutureBook; Thought Catalog; the Dallas Times Herald; the Dallas Observer; D Magazine; the Tampa Tribune; the Sarasota Herald-Tribune; and other media.

-He is Editor-in-Chief of Publishing Perspectives, a news medium focused on the international trade book publishing scene and founded in 2009 by Frankfurt Book Fair New York.
+He is Editor-in-Chief of Publishing Perspectives, a news medium focused on the international trade book publishing industry’s trends and issues, founded in 2009 by Frankfurt Book Fair New York.